 Brad Taylor Named Big Ten Vice President of Men’s Basketball

-ROSEMONT, Ill., October 11, 2022 /PRNewswire/ — The Big Ten Conference has named Brad Taylor vice president of men’s basketball.
+ROSEMONT, Ill. – The Big Ten Conference has named Brad Taylor vice president of men’s basketball.
 Taylor will oversee the administration of men’s basketball, which includes developing a cohesive strategy to strengthen, enhance and expand the conference’s basketball operations, brand, and strategic initiatives.

-“Brad brings over 20 years of experience in basketball and Collegiate athletics to the conference as our new vice president of men’s basketball,” stated Big Ten Conference Commissioner Kevin Warren“His depth of knowledge, experience, and exceptional ability to build relationships will help elevate our outstanding men’s basketball programs and fortify or commitment to provide unparalleled service to our coaches, student-athletes and member institutions.”
+“Brad brings over 20 years of experience in basketball and Collegiate athletics to the conference as our new vice president of men’s basketball,” stated Big Ten Conference Commissioner Kevin Warren, “His depth of knowledge, experience, and exceptional ability to build relationships will help elevate our outstanding men’s basketball programs and fortify our commitment to provide unparalleled service to our coaches, student-athletes and member institutions.”

 “I am honored and humbled to be selected by Commissioner Warren, Diana Sabau and the Big Ten community as the conference’s vice president of men’s basketball,” said Brad Taylor.
 “My family and I are thrilled for this outstanding opportunity.
 I look forward to working collaboratively with, and assisting our coaches, administrators, and student-athletes as we strengthen the great tradition of Big Ten men’s basketball and build our presence to be the best in the country.”